vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 make sure the packages are being uploaded to the correct PPA.
 Also make sure you have `default_host_main = UNKNOWN"` set in your ~/.dput.cf, to prevent uploading packages to `ubuntu` (see snip-dput.cf).

+**Note** dput-source will raise an error if you do not have the public key of your sponsor.
+Verify and import the public key of your sponsor to resolve this problem.

 ### Special kernels